How to Sell Your Structured Settlement

-Each state may have modified requirements requiring these or additional documents.
+Each state may have modified requirements asking for these or additional documents.

 Just like in the purchase of a house, all of these documents are provided to the buyer.
-In this case, they are also provided to your local court in a petition we file.
-A judge in that court schedules a hearing to review the material.
-At the hearing that judge will also confirm with you in person that you wish to proceed with the transaction and that it is urgent enough to require selling the payments.
+In this case, they are also provided to your local court in a petition that CrowFly will help file.
+A judge in that court will schedule a hearing to review the material, where they will also confirm that you wish to proceed with the transaction and that your financial need is urgent enough to require selling the payments.

-Once the court confirms everything is in order, they will provide an order that confirms that the insurance company should transfer the rights to your future payments to the buyer.
+Once the court confirms everything is in order, the judge will provide an order that directs the insurance company to transfer the rights to your future payments to the structured settlement buyer.

 Once the judge issues an order, the insurance company will confirm to the buyer that they are making the transfer.
 At that point, you receive funds directly to your bank account.